yzziizzy/gpuedit/DEVELOPMENT.md

 * Option: Render selection pivot marker
 * Option: automatically scroll so that the cursor has n lines of padding on the top and bottom.
 * Option: don't scroll to end cursor when ctrl-a
-* Goto line should move the middle of the screen to the cursor
 * Comment hint to hilighter to treat a certain identifier as a certain type, for use with macros
 * Increment/decrement numbers in identifiers on this line.
 Combo with Dup Line.
 * Increase value of number under cursor by: 1, order of mag, power of 2